annefou/shyft-doc/sphinx/installing.rst

     git_and_shyft
     install_python

-Once you are comfortable with your git configuration, the next steps are to follow the :ref:`dev-install`.
+Once you are comfortable with your git configuration and python installation, the next steps
+        are to follow the :ref:`dev-install`.

 .. seealso::
     For **Contributers** it is important to note in the :ref:`dev-install` that we have